Spring walks around Sheffield Park and Garden

 Just below the cricket pitch is East Park, another area of woodland steeped in Second World War history.
 As you walk around here you may see the tell-tale signs of concrete paths, brick and concrete from Nissen Hut foundations.
 This area was known as Fletching Camp while the section that stretched from the road entrance to the bottom of Lower Woman's Way Pond was called Sheffield Park Camp.
 An archaeological excavation took place last year where networks of paths, hut foundations and washing facilities were discovered, as well as a few personal items such as a beer bottles.

-Take some time to explore this quieter area of the estate, where dogs on short leads are welcome to go with you at any time of day.
+Take some time to explore this quieter area of the estate.
+It is also the only part Sheffield Park where dogs are welcome for off-lead walkies.

 Roam wild on the Parkland